-POLICY GUIDELINE
+POLICY GUIDELINES

-The balance of risks and benefits associated with implantation of the WATCHMAN device for stroke prevention, as an alternative to systemic oral anticoagulation, should be determined on an individual basis, through administration of an evidence-based decision tool (e.g., National Institute for Health and Care Excellence (NICE) Atrial fibrillation: anticoagulant options decision aid), taking into account a patient's demonstrated bleeding episodes.
-A formal, shared decision-making interaction between the patient and non-implanting physician(s) involved in the patient's care (primary care physician and/or primary cardiologist), resulting in a determination of the patient's suitability for short-term oral anticoagulation but inability to take long-term oral anticoagulation, must be documented in the medical record.
+The balance of risks and benefits associated with implantation of a percutaneous LAA occlusion device for stroke prevention, as an alternative to systemic oral anticoagulation, should be determined on an individual basis, through administration of an evidence-based decision tool, taking into account a patient's demonstrated bleeding episodes.

+The patient's suitability for short-term oral anticoagulation but inability to take long-term oral anticoagulation, must be documented in the medical record and decided by a shared decision-making interaction between the patient and non-implanting physician(s) involved in the patient's care (primary care physician and/or primary cardiologist).